CraigMcClellan/Network_Optimization_Tools/README.md

 in OR 643 Network Optimization at George Mason University.
 The algorithms and classes were originally in VBA and converted to Python.

-I am always eager for and constructive criticism.
+I am always eager for any constructive criticism.
 Feel free to contact me: craig.j.mcclellan@gmail.com